gabeg805/Aria/README.md

 ## Configure

-To configure the notification bubble, you can either use the command line options, or, you can modify the file under ~/.local/share/aria.
+To configure the notification bubble, you can either use the command line options, or, you can modify the file under *~/.local/share/aria*.
 Running the following command will add the configuration file to the aforementioned
 directory:
 ```
 make configure
 ```

-This is done by default
+This is done by default, when you run *make*.

 ## Install